-Data are taken from US EPA (1993) and are applicable to controlled facilities, with various types of abatement (not further specified).
+Data are taken from US EPA (1996) and are applicable to controlled facilities, with various types of abatement (not further specified).
 Data are available for selected pollutants only.

-The abatement efficiencies provided in this section can only be applied when using Tier 2 emission factors from Table 3-2 or Table 3-3.
+The abatement efficiencies provided in this section can only be applied when using Tier 2 emission factors from Table 3-2 .

 Table 3-3 Abatement efficiencies (ηabatement) for source category 5.C.1.b.iii Clinical waste incineration, controlled air incinerator